 the town be destroyed in order to save the harbor.
 That took courage and thinking into the future.
 What good are the buildings in the town without the harbor (that susatains the fishing industry)?
 That’s the kind of thinking we need more of.
 (For example,) What good are our industries without the resources that support them?
 What good is the economy without nature’s life support systems?

 Ian: The trip to the Westman Islands was a rejuvenating experience for me.
-It was dreamlike as we approached by air the mysterious volcanic island surrounded by
+It was dreamlike

 complimented the volcanic surroundings.
 It is always amazing to gaze from the top of a volcano and see the path of its lava.
 In this case, however, one had to think of all the homes that were beneath my very feet from the eruption 1973.